A Shell Frictionally Coupled to an Elastic Foundation and a Comparison Against the Two-Body Coulomb's Law of Static Friction: The Two-Body Coulomb's Law of Static Friction

-Figure \ref{Ch4mu} shows that as the coefficient of friction at the contact surface, $\nu_F$, increases, the relative error decreases, and this a significant reduction in the error.
-This implies that rougher the contact surface is, then closer our shell model with friction resembles the extended Kikuchi and Oden's model.
-This is an intuitive result as the coefficient of friction increases, both models resemble the bonded case, and in chapter 3 of Jayawardana \cite{jayawardana2016mathematical}, it is shown that the bonded shell model is a better approximation of the overlying body with respect to Baldelli and Bourdin's asymptotic method \cite{Andres}. \\
+Fig. \ref{Ch4mu} shows that as the coefficient of friction at the contact region, $\nu_F$, increases, the relative errors decrease, and this reduction in the error is significant in its magnitude.
+This implies that rougher the contact surface is, then closer our shell model with friction resembles the modified Kikuchi and Oden's model.
+This is an intuitive result as the coefficient of friction increases, both models resemble the bonded case, and in chapter 3 of Jayawardana \cite{jayawardana2016mathematical}, it is shown that the our bonded shell model is a better approximation of the overlying body with respect to the asymptotic model implied by Baldelli and Bourdin's method \cite{Andres}. \\

-Figure \ref{Ch4T} shows that as the traction ratio, $\delta \tau$, increases, both azimuthal and radial relative errors also increases.
-This implies that limiting-equilibriums implied by each model can be different.
-We observed this effect in our earlier numerical modelling (compare the analysis of figure \ref{Ch4Shell} and figure \ref{Ch4Oden}).\\
+Fig. \ref{Ch4T} shows that as the traction ratio, $\delta \tau$, increases, both azimuthal and radial relative errors also increase.
+This implies that the limiting-equilibriums implied by each model can be very different.
+We observed this effect in our earlier numerical modelling (recall the analysis of Fig. \ref{Ch4Shell} and Fig. \ref{Ch4Oden}).\\

-Figure \ref{Ch4h} shows that as the relative thicknesses of the shell, $\delta h$, decreases, both the azimuthal and the radial relative error increases.
-This is a contradictory result as we derived our displacement-based friction condition by considering Coulomb's law to remain valid the limit $\delta h \to 0$, and thus, we should expect a better agreement between the two models for smaller values of $\delta h$. \\
+Fig. \ref{Ch4h} shows that as the relative thickness of the shell, $\delta h$, decreases, both the azimuthal and the radial relative errors increase.
+This is contradicts the derivation assumptions of our shell model with friction as we derived our displacement-based friction condition by considering Coulomb's law to remain valid in the limit $\delta h \to 0$, and thus, we should expect a better agreement between the two models for smaller values of $\delta h$. \\

-Figure \ref{Ch4E} shows the that as the relative Young's modulus of the shell, $\delta E$, increases, the relative error decreases.
-If one assumes the shell is bonded to the elastic foundation, then this result seems to be consistent with the work of Aghalovyan \cite{aghalovyan2015asymptotic}.\\
+Fig. \ref{Ch4E} shows the that as the relative Young's modulus of the shell, $\delta E$, increases, the relative errors decrease.
+If one assumes the shell is bonded to the elastic foundation, then this result seems to be consistent with Aghalovyan's asymptotic analysis of the modulus of an orthotropic foundation and two-layer anisotropic plates \cite{aghalovyan2015asymptotic}.\\

-Figure \ref{Ch4nu} shows that as the relative Poisson's ratio of the shell, $\delta \nu$, increases, the relative error decreases.
-This implies that as the shell becomes incompressible, both models would be in better agreement.
-However, unlike for Young's modulus case, one cannot indefinitely reduce the relative error by increasing Poisson's ratio as Poisson's ratio cannot neither attain nor exceed the value $\frac12$.\\
+Fig. \ref{Ch4nu} shows that as the relative Poisson's ratio of the shell, $\delta \nu$, increases, the relative error decreases.
+This implies that as the shell becomes incompressible, both models would be in better agreement. \\